joaquimadraz/grape-resource-definition/README.md

     end

-I've made this really simple, the rest its up to you.
-I don't want to add constraint on that.
+I've made this really simple, the rest it's up to you.
+I don't want to add constraints on that.

 ## Installation